-With the announcement that Gary Payton will be on his first Hall of Fame ballot this spring, it started the reminiscing for me.
-As a kid growing up in the Northwest, the Sonics during the Shawn Kemp/GP/George Karl era were my favorites for reasons I couldn’t have detailed at the time.
+Elected to the Basketball Hall Of Fame earlier this year, Gary Payton turned 45 years old today.
+Unbelievable.
+As a kid growing up in the Northwest, the Sonics of the Shawn Kemp/GP/George Karl era were my favorites for reasons I couldn’t have detailed at the time.
 But they played fast, Kemp was like a video game character come to life and Payton carried an attitude that was unmistakable, even at age 8.
-Having been too young to remember the Portland Trail Blazers’ glory years and NBA Finals runs, the Sonics ran the Northwest as far as I was concerned.
-Payton was their ring leader, and it’s obvious why.
+Too young to remember the Portland Trail Blazers’ glory years, the Sonics ran the Northwest as far as I was concerned.
+Payton was their ring leader and it’s obvious why.
 Read More »

 First-time nominees for the 2013 Hall of Fame were revealed today by NBA.com, a list that includes just one big name but many more, lower-profile influencers on the game as it’s played today.
 Gary Payton is the headliner on this ballot, though this is just one step to join the Hall, whose results will be revealed at the NCAA Final Four in April.
 Bulls owner Jerry Reinsdorf, Trail Blazers founder Harry Glickman, longtime coach Del Harris and Vlade Divac, among others, are some of the nominees.
 Read More »